haitlahcen/dhall-lang/Dhall-in-production.md

 This section covers confirmed uses of Dhall in production.
-You can open an issue if you would like to list your company here:
+You can open an issue if you would like to list your company or tool here:

 ## [AlasConnect](http://alasconnect.com/)